Searching tips for better results with PubMed

-PubMed is free resource and is maintained by NCBI.
-It in fact consists of nearly 24 million citations in lieu of literature from different related scenarios including MEDLINE, online books and life science journals.
-Citations may normally include links towards the full-text material from publisher websites and obviously PubMed Central.
+PubMed is a free resource and is maintained by NCBI.
+It nearly consists of 24 million literature citations from different scenarios related to the MEDLINE, life science, or eBook journals.
+The citations may normally contain links to the complete material from the publisher websites or PubMed Central.

 There are a lot of companies offering PubMed conversion services and you can obviously get great results if you select the right people.
 Here we bring to you some great tips for researching the documents.